-For 10 PSUs sampled in 2014 and the Blue Shanty area, divided in three cells oriented in the E-W direction (P401, P402 and P403), we summarized the species cover data by individual 1 m2 plots, and calculated Bray-Curtis (BC) dissimilarity between each pair of plots within each PSU.
+For the PSUs sampled over five years (2010-2015), , we summarized the species cover data by individual 1 m2 plots, and calculated Bray-Curtis (BC) dissimilarity between each pair of plots within each PSU.
 Prior to calculating BC dissimilarity, species cover was relativized by species maxima.
 This standardization method in combination with the BC dissimilarity index is considered very robust in community analysis (Faith et al. 1987).
 The BC dissimilarity was calculated using the software DECODA (Kantvilas and Minchin 1989; Minchin 1998), and the output of the dissimilarity matrix was exported and then unfolded to use in spatial analysis.